 Powers and Abilities

 As a Kryptonian of the Earth-Two universe, Power Girl has all of the powers of the Pre-Crisis Earth-Two Superman.
 She possesses great superhuman strength, speed, flight and invulnerability.
 She also has super senses, heat vision, X-ray vision, and freezing breath.
 One of her most notable feats includes stopping Ultra-Humanite's massive starship from hitting Manhattan; she then hurled the ship into the Atlantic Ocean.
 When Supergirl of Earth-One arrived, the powers of the two women seemed to go haywire whenever they touched each other.
 They battled briefly and appeared to be evenly matched.
-She has also faced off against Wonder Woman, and though the battle was tough at some points, she prevailed after a long battle and knocked Diana clear into Canada, and against Terra while she was controlled by Ultra Humanite, managing to defeat him even with him using the full extent of Terra's powers, which are capable of shifting Tectonic plates
+She has also faced off against Wonder Woman, and though the battle was close and hard-fought, Power Girl eventually prevailed and knocked Wonder Woman clear into Canada.
+In a battle against Terra while Terra was controlled by Ultra-Humanite, Power Girl was victorious even with him using the full extent of Terra's powers, which are capable of shifting tectonic plates.

 Power Girl has the same Kryptonite weakness as Superman, except that she is immune to certain types of Kryptonite.
 The reason for this is because she is from Earth-Two.
 It was revealed in Infinite Crisis that she and other Earth-Two Kryptonians could only be affected by Kryptonite from Earth-Two and not Earth-One.
 Like Superman, Power Girl is also vulnerable to magical and psionic attacks.